java/devjava-content/app/pages/learn/01_tutorial/07_rich_client_apps/02_introduction-javafx-animation.md

 ```

 ### Fill Transition
-The [FillTransition](javafxdoc:FillTransition) creates an animation, that changes the filling of a shape over a `duration`.
+The [FillTransition](javafxdoc:FillTransition) creates an animation, that changes the filling of a shape.
 This is done by updating the `fill` property of the `Shape` at regular intervals.

 ![FillTransition](/assets/images/javafx/animation/transition/fill-example.gif)